-If a line/trunk is in a pool, the whole pool should be assigned.
-Also, before adding to a calling group, you must first remove lines/trunks from the QCC.

-- 6. If assigning a calling group as backup for a QCC, under the Position Busy Backup heading in the Queued Call Console section of Form 6a, Optional Operator Features, check yes and write the extension number of the calling group. - 7.
+- 1. When a pool is assigned to a calling group, all lines/trunks in the pool are assigned to the group.
+Individual trunks within the pool cannot be assigned to a calling group. - 2.
+Network lines and pools, dial-in lines/trunks, and pools that contain any dial-in lines/trunks cannot be added to a calling group. - 3.
+Pools may be assigned to only one calling group. - 4.
+Lines/trunks assigned as the system Music on Hold or External Page Port cannot be assigned to a calling group. - 5.
+Before adding to a calling group, you must first remove lines/trunks from the QCC. - 6.
+If assigning a calling group as backup for a QCC, under the Position Busy Backup heading in the Queued Call Console section of Form 6a, Optional Operator Features, check yes and write the extension number of the calling group. - 7.
 To record information for another calling group, repeat this procedure beginning with Step 3; use a blank Form 7d for each group.